 If you are not active for an extended period of time (typically one week, but this can vary depending on the length of the course) during the semester/term, you may be dropped from the course.
 Please make sure that you are staying on top of all Canvas assignments as there will be no makeup assignments for any reason.

 Watch lecture videos while taking lesson notes, and complete assignments for that lesson through Canvas outlined in that week(s) module.

 During a week when you have an exam, you should do the review assignments, review your homework, and then take the real exam.
-Your exam will be timed and proctored using an online monitoring program which will be discussed when the semester begins.
-Your window for the exam will be at least two days.
+Your exam will be timed and proctored in person which will be discussed when the semester begins.

 Every student is expected to make a serious time commitment to this course every week.
 You should set aside time for watching videos, completing assignments, and many additional hours for learning the material and doing homework (individually or in online study groups).
 Homework will be assigned weekly via Canvas modules and you will have at least one week to complete the week's module.